aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/BeeBoss.md

 - `data[0]`: The amount of actor turns left before being able to use the summon move again after it was just used.
 When the move is used, the value is set to 3 meaning this enemy cannot use the summon move for the next 3 actor turns (the missiles throw move will be used instead if selected).
 The value is decremented in the pre move logic
 - `data[1]`: The amount of actor turns left before being able to launch a [delayed projectile](../../Actors%20states/Delayed%20projectile.md) in the post move logic again after one was just launched.
 When a delayed projectile is launched, the value is set to 4 meaning this enemy cannot launch another delayed projectile for the next 4 actor turns.
 The value is decremented in the pre move logic
-- `data[2]`: This is set to 1 when the phase transition occurs in the pre move logiic when `hp` / `maxhp` reaches lower than 0.6 (less than 60% `hp` remaining) so it prevents the transition to happen again
+- `data[2]`: This is set to 1 when the phase transition occurs in the pre move logiic when [HPPercent](../../Actors%20states/HPPercent.md) reaches lower than 0.6 so it prevents the transition to happen again
 - `data[3]`: A counter that is set to 3 when the charge move is used and gets decremented if it was above 0 in the post move logic on every actor turns except when the charged dash attack move is used.
 The charge move requires this value to be at 0 to be used again which effectively means that when the charge move is used, it will not be used for the next 3 actor turns (the next one isn't counted and the next 2 won't have a charge usage because this value will be above 0).
 If the charge move is selected and this value is above 0, the missiles throw move will be used instead

 ## [StartBattle](../../StartBattle.md) special logic